 Each week, I’ll pick a team based on the matchup—meaning I’m looking at which team has the best chance to win their game based on their opponent, injuries, home/away status, and recent performance.
 I’m not just picking the “best” team; I’m picking the smartest choice for that week to keep you alive in your pool.

-For example, in Week 1 of the 2025 NFL season, let’s say the Philadelphia Eagles are playing the New York Giants at home.
-The Eagles are coming off a strong season, while the Giants are rebuilding.
-That’s a matchup where the Eagles are likely to dominate, making them a great pick.
+For example, in Week 1 of the 2026 NFL season, the Detroit Lions host the rebuilding New Orleans Saints.
+The Lions carry one of the league's highest win totals and draw a soft early schedule, while New Orleans opens with one of the lowest.
+That's a matchup where Detroit is likely to dominate, making them a great pick.

 Each week of the NFL season brings new matchups, injuries, and opportunities for survivor pool players.
 Our Weekly Survivor Picks section provides expert analysis on the safest selections, potential trap games, and contrarian plays that could give you an edge over your competition.